SharinaS/mapped_travel_locations/README.md

 |LATITUDE|The latitude of the destination|47.46028|
 |LONGITUDE|The longitude of the destination|-123.802838|

-An online search for locations coordinates will quickly provide you with latitude and longitude values.
+An online search for "<<location>> decimal degrees" will quickly provide you with latitude and longitude values.

 ## How To Use this Repo to Run the Program and Build the Map